joestubbs/tenants-api/README.md

 #### Work With LDAP Objects

-LDAP objects represent collections of accounts on remote LDAP servers, together with connection information detailing how bind to the LDAP.
+LDAP objects represent collections of accounts on remote LDAP servers, together with connection information detailing how to bind to the LDAP.
 Two types of LDAP objects are supported: `user` and `service`.
 These types correspond to the two types of accounts in any Tapis tenant.

 LDAP objects also require a `bind_credential`.
 This is a reference to a credential that is retrievable from the Tapis Security Kernel.

-We will create two LDAP objects for the TACC tenant, once for user accounts and one for service accounts.
+We will create two LDAP objects for the TACC tenant, one for user accounts and one for service accounts.
 First we create the service account ldap:

 ```